datamgmt/csv2xml/documentation/Examples.md

 ## Examples directory Structure

 ```
 \                                   # Root of the whole git project
 \bin                                # Directory where xml2csv.pl and run_examples live
 \examples                           # Root of the directory structure
 \examples\configs                   # The configuration files to be used to generate the examples
 \examples\output                    # The root of where the output from running the examples will be stored
-\examples\output{xmlfile}\{config} # Output from running xml2csv.pl on {xmlfile} using {config} configuration
+\examples\output\{xmlfile}\{config} # Output from running xml2csv.pl on {xmlfile} using {config} configuration
 \examples\templates                 # The template files to be used to generate the examples
 \examples\xml                       # The xml files to be used to generate the examples

 ```